corsum/rhaddon/README.md

 </div>

  ## Rhaddon - Introduction
- **Rhaddon** is a high-level, open-source procedural programming language, it is mainly intended for users who value code execution speed and minimalism.
+ **Rhaddon** is a C-like high-level, open-source procedural programming language, it is mainly intended for users who value execution speed and minimalism.
 For better use it contains built-in garbage collector with automatic memory management to prevent segmentation fault or other similiar issues.

 ## Installation
 ### Windows